MuhammedKadioglu/React-Native_Chat_App/README.md

 go to  --> ./src/core/config.js

 and add your firebase web config

+open firebase Auth. email/password and facebook